Julian S. Carr: Trustee, administrator, and donor of Duke's Campus

-Carr was instrumental in the founding of Duke University (where the history building on East Campus was named after him from 1930 to 2018).
-As Trinity College struggled to overcome postwar dependency on uncertain student tuition and church donations, interested Methodist laymen were crucial to its survival.
-Carr's name first appears in college records signing a note to forestall foreclosure on a mortgage due in 1880.
 Carr was elected a trustee of Trinity College in 1883, and over the course of the decade acted as benefactor and administrator of the struggling institution that was eventually renamed Duke University.
 He engineered the selection of John F. Crowell as the institution's new president, and along with Washington Duke won support to remove the school from its rural setting in Randolph County, North Carolina, to Durham.
-The move was made possible by Carr's gift of 62 acre of land for the site.
+The move was made possible by Carr's gift of his 62 acre Trinity Park for the grounds of Duke's original campus (today East Campus).